Tasha Page-Lockhart: Music career

 Her music career started by becoming a part of her mother's women's gospel group, Witness.
 The solo career started in 2013 with the Sunday Best reality gospel singing competition on BET.
 She won the show in season six, which granted her a recording contract with RCA Records label, Fo Yo Soul Recordings, which Kirk Franklin is the operator.
 This allowed her to introduce her first solo studio album, Here Right Now, on August 5, 2014.
 The album charted on the Billboard charts at No. 87 on The Billboard 200 and at the third position of the Top Gospel Albums chart.
 This was awarded a three and a half star out of five review from Andy Kellman of AllMusic, while Dwayne Lacy of New Release Tuesday granted the album a four and a half star review out of five.
 She was nominated for three awards at the 30th Stellar Awards in 2015 winning New Artist of the Year.
 In 2019 at the 34th Stellar awards she won Contemporary Female vocalist of the year.
 She won female vocalist of the year at the 2019 Steeple awards.
 Previously she won female vocalist of the year in the UK for the Gospel Touch Music awards.

 Personal life

 She married Clifton James "Cliff" Lockhart in July 2006, after relocating to Atlanta.
 In 2008, they moved back to Detroit, Michigan so she could give birth to their first child among family and friends, but her second child after having Ronald Hughes eight years earlier in 2001.
 She gave birth to Clifton James Lockhart, II, in 2008.

 She and Clifton Lockhart separated in 2017 and divorced in 2018.
 She began posting pictures of herself with T. Vernon House to her Instagram page, thanking him for "sweeping her off her feet".
-They married June 8, 2019 in Detroit, Michigan.
+They married June 8, 2019, in Detroit, Michigan.
 The ceremony, "House of Love", was officiated by her godfather, King Drolo Bosso Adamtey 1.
 Many R&B and gospel artists attended.

+Page-Lockhart is an honorary member of Sigma Gamma Rho sorority, inducted on July 5, 2025.